CodeForPhilly/paws-data-pipeline/documentation/NARRATIVE.md

     2.3 A Master Log (?) for all PAWS Staff resolution actions
 3. Survives container restart

+TODO:

+- Create schema for Data Lake tables - one per data source (perhaps more)

-### Requirement 3 (R3):  Identifying & Updating Contacts in Database [IN EARLY STAGES]
+### Requirement 3 (R3):  Data Lake Imports into Staging Tables

-The desired output is a set of **scripts** that
+The desired output is a **script** that

+1. From uploaded datasets, identifies the data source and information being loaded
-1. Process raw data into standardized formats to be stored in R2, 2.1
+2. Processes raw data into standardized formats to be stored in R2, 2.1
+3. Makes decisions about how to handle iterative data loads
+4. Load into data lake area for that data source (i.e. Volgistics, Petpoint, ...)

+### Requirement 4 (R4):  Identifying & Updating Contacts in Database [IN EARLY STAGES]

+The desired output is a **script** that

-2. Identify which individuals are the same across processed data sets
+1. Identifies which individuals are the same across processed data sets from R3
-3. Create and update entries in the Master Table following a set of business rules, including 3.1 For ambiguous contacts (uncertain if known or unknown), attach to Master Table entry a list of possible matches and/or matching issue
+2. Creates and updates entries in the Master Table following a set of business rules, including 2.1 For ambiguous contacts (uncertain if known or unknown), attach to Master Table entry a list of possible matches and/or matching issue

-### Requirement 4 (R4):  Create a web interface to review and resolve ambiguous records
+### Requirement 5 (R5):  Create a web interface to review and resolve ambiguous records

 The desired output is **a web interface** that will allow PAWS staff to

 1. Review ambiguous records on-line
 2. Record a resolution ("Accept PDP suggested match" OR "Provide Salesforce ID for true match") and log all activity
 3. Review log of activity

 - As contacts are matched (and resolved), create staging table in database of enriched records ready for further processing --> KF note: what is this staging table used for?

-### MVP 3:  Data Lake Imports from Staging Tables
-- Prerequisites:  MVP 1, MVP 2
-- Create schema for Data Lake tables - one per data source (perhaps more)
-- From staging tables, identify the data source and information being loaded
-- Load into data lake area for that data source (i.e. Volgistics, Petpoint, ...)
+### Requirement 6 (R6): Create a web interface to examine data

+The desired output is **a web interface** that will allow PAWS staff to

-- Provide web interface to examine data in the Data Lake - simple canned queries
+1. Examine data stored in the Data Lake
+2. Perform simple canned queries

+### Requirement 7 (R7):  Create a web interface to view 360-degree view of a person

+The desired output is **a web interface** that will allow PAWS staff to

+1. Run a set of pre-defined simple queries that combine data from sources into a constituent view (all records associated with a given contact)
+2. View 360-degree view based upon data collected so far for a given person

-### MVP 4:  Run Iterative Data Loads (Simulate Real Use)
+### Test 1 (T1):  Run Iterative Data Loads (Simulate Real Use)

-- Prerequisites:  MVP's 1 - 3
-- Get data from PAWS systems from multiple time periods
+- Export data from PAWS systems at a lag of a few days
-- For each given time period, run solutions from MVP 1, MVP 2, and MVP 3 as they are envisioned to be run in production use.
+- For each export, run through Requirements R1-6 as they are envisioned to be run in production use.
 Evaluate user experience, process integrity, results.
 - Cycle back on any issues and work to resolution.

-### MVP 5:  Simulate Connected Data
+### Test 2 (T2):  Simulate Connected Data

-- Prerequisites: MVP's 1-4
-- Develop queries to combine data from sources into a constituent view (all records associated with a given contact)
-- Provide simple rudimentary web interface to show 360-degree view based upon data collected so far.
+- Develop set of test scenarios for 360-degree view
+- Evaluate R7 based on these test scenarios

-### MVP 6:  Salesforce Prototyping
+### MVP:  Salesforce Prototyping
-- Prerequisites: MVP's 1-5
 - To be defined.
-When we've done 1-5 we will know how our data relates and that we have a good constituent view.
+When we've done the steps above we will know how our data relates and that we have a good constituent view.
+The final MVP will either require one additional step for sending these reports back to Salesforce, or it may be ready to be demo-ed to PAWS via the web interfaces created in the process.

 ## Operational System Details